labmaite-gmbh/opentrons/app-testing/README.md

 Using the python REPL we can launch the app and in real time compose element locator strategies.
 Then we can execute them, proving they work.
 This alleviates having to run tests over and over to validate element locator strategies.

+> Using this tool is imperative to reduce time of development when creating/troubleshooting element locators.

 From the app-testing directory